11 benefits of multilingual government websites

 1. Improved accessibility.

-You make your website more accessible to residents who do not speak the standard language, contributing to inclusivity and equality.
+You make your website more accessible to residents who do not speak the standard language, which contributes to inclusivity and equality.

 2. Greater accessibility.

-Multilingual websites make information and services available to a broader group of residents, including newcomers and expats.
+Multilingual websites make information and services available to a wider group of residents, including newcomers and expats.

 3. Better communication.

-Multilingual websites provide clearer communication and reduce the chance of misunderstandings or misinterpretations.
+Multilingual websites ensure clearer communication and reduce the risk of misunderstandings or misinterpretations.

 4. Better user experience.